wsmontes/WhatsApp-Extract/README.md

    - Click "Choose File" and select your WhatsApp chat ZIP
    - Click "Process ZIP File"
    - Wait for processing to complete
+   - Browse through the WhatsApp-style chat view or switch to raw text
+   - Use the audio player speed controls to adjust playback speed
-   - Click "Download as TXT" to save the merged chat
+   - Click "Download as TXT" or "Download as PDF" to save the chat

 ## OpenAI API Integration